Woolard Technology Center

 At WTC, students can explore career options, train for a specific career, and/or be ready for post-secondary education at a two-year or four-year college or university.
 Laboratories equipped with computers, industrial machinery, and other state-of-the-art equipment provide hands-on training for students in addition to the academic component of each course of study.
 Some WTC classes require a fee for supplies and/or safety equipment.

-Junior and senior students who demonstrate a high level of competency and career readiness in their program can participate in a supervised work-based learning experience.
+Junior and senior students who demonstrate a high level of competency and career readiness in their program can participate in a supervised internships.
 In addition, articulation agreements with Central Carolina Technical College and the University of South Carolina provide advanced credits.
 There are dual-credit opportunities with Central Carolina Technical College.
+Qualified students in Mechatronics and Welding may participate in the CCTC fast track certification programs their senior year.

 Currently, the six WTC programs that have articulation agreements and/or dual-credit opportunities for students to earn advanced credit at the post-secondary level to pursue a certificate, associate, or baccalaureate degree are: